 Should you sue the owner when a dog bites your child?

-If your child was attacked by a dog, a dog bite lawyer Des Moines IA victims trust can help you recover the costs associated with that attack.
+Here at Johnston Martineau, PLLP we can offer assistance regarding a dog attack.
+Call us at (515) 493-4878 to speak with one of our attorneys to find out more.
+We can review your case at no charge to you.
+If your child was attacked by a dog, a dog bite lawyer in Des Moines IA can fight to recover the costs associated with that attack.
 Though the dog’s owner or their insurance company may have offered you compensation, it may not be a fair amount when considering the seriousness of the injury.

 Filing a Lawsuit After a Dog Bite

 When it comes to dog bites, some people may not be sure of what they should do legally after the incident occurs.
 Should you talk with an insurance company?
-Should you hire a dog bite lawyer in Des Moines, IA?
+Should you hire a dog bite lawyer?
 What does it take to file a lawsuit?
 While some people might be hesitant to file a lawsuit after a dog bite because they are concerned that it is dramatic, it can actually ensure that not only do you get compensated for the injuries that you have sustained, but that other people don’t get hurt in the future.

 Determining the Deadline